subvisual/subvisual.com/src/posts/2017-04-28-super-powered-vim-part-i-projections/index.md

 ---
+highlight: false
-path: /133-super-powered-vim-part-i-projections/
+path: 133-super-powered-vim-part-i-projections
 title: "Super-powered Vim, part I: Projections"
+categories:
+  - engineering
 author: miguel-palhas
 date: 2017-04-28
+intro: >
+  One of my main focus of the past few months has been my productivity with my text editor.
 tags:
   - development
   - vim
-intro: >
-  One of my main focus of the past few months has been my productivity with my text editor.
 ---

 One of my main focus of the past few months has been my productivity with my text editor.